 To help you find the answer, let’s know these platforms better –

-Instagram is a photo and video sharing platform with over 500 million daily active user base.
-Most of its users are youth under 35 years, making it an ideal marketing platform for brands targeting youth audiences.
+Instagram is a photo and video-sharing platform with over 500 million daily active user base.
+Most of its users are youth under 35 years old, making it an ideal marketing platform for brands targeting youth audiences.

 Above that, Instagram offers various content formats which enable content creators to showcase products in multiple ways.
 Brands love this as it allows them to display their products in multiple use cases and connect with every type of audience.

-The videos on this platform are generally short, and they are filmed in a vertical format.
+The videos on this platform are generally short and filmed in a vertical format.
 Most of the popular content you will find on the platform are dance, comic, and dubbing videos.